cybertekjoe/Project-1/README.md

     - run "ansible-playbook filebeat.yml"
     - run "ansible-playbook metricbeat.yml"

-- Navigate to http://(your-elk-server-ip):5601/app/kibana to check that the installation worked as expected.
+- Navigate to [http://(your-elk-server-ip):5601/app/kibana](http://(your-elk-server-ip):5601/app/kibana) to check that the installation worked as expected.
+Be sure to replace "your-elk-server-ip" to the ip address of your elk-server

 Copy the Ansible ELK Installation and VM Configuration Run the playbook using this command : ansible-playbook install-elk.yml